Flarkk/gosh2cpp/README.md

 ---------------------------------
 Currently supports all shading language versions up to Godot 3.4.

-However, a few specific features of the language have limited to no support at all.
+Note that a few specific features of the language have limited support / no support at all.
 See [Limitations](#Limitations) and [Unsupported shader features](#Unsupported-shader-features) sections below.

 Dependencies
 ------------
 - [Boost QVM](https://github.com/boostorg/qvm)
-- Requires c++20
+- Requires C++20
 - Unit tests depend on [Doctest](https://github.com/doctest/doctest)

 Licence